mrgroen/mendix-DragAndDropSupportWidget/README.md

 Draggable and Droppable Widget

 ##Description
-The Draggable and Droppable widgets enable drag and drop support on Mendix pages.
+The Draggable and Droppable widgets enable drag and drop support on Mendix pages, also on touch devices.

-Have a look at the screen shots or download the Drag and Drop Demo Project
+Have a look at the screen shots or try the test project in the GitHub repository.

 ##Typical Usage Scenario